teodorazhelyazkova/library/README.md

 ## Setup

-1. Copy environment variables file template
+1. Copy the environment variables file template

 ```bash
 cp example.env .env
 ```

-2. Fill `.env` file with actual environment variables accordingly to [reference](#environment-variables).
-You have to generate your personal Google Maps API key on their website.
+2. Fill the `.env` file with actual environment variables according to the [Environment variables](#environment-variables) section.
+You have to generate your personal Google Maps API key on their website

 3. Install the dependencies in the client folder with Node.js v18.14.0